rlittletht/TCore.Sql1/INTERFACES.md

 `TCore.SqlWhere` provides basic query building services.

 Building queries can quickly become tedious when you have subqueries and aliases. `SqlWhere` provides alias support that allows you to define aliases via a mapping.

-If you are interactively building a query and just need to create `SqlWhere::AddAlias(string sTable)`
+If you are interactively building a query and just need to create an alias on-the-fly, use `SqlWhere::AddAlias(string sTable)`, which will create an alias unique to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NzU2ODcxMl19
+eyJoaXN0b3J5IjpbLTYzNzQ5OTQ2MV19
 -->